kareem-ghazi/jUtilities/README.md

 These are currently the **only completed** features of jUtilities.

-- Age Calculator - Calculates your current age and other cool things using your birthdate.
+- AgeCalculator - Calculates your current age and other cool things using your birthdate.
 - QuizMaker - Create quizzes, play them, and print out their results.

 ## Feedback